-At your first meeting with one of our attorneys, you will be required to sign a retainer agreement, pay a retainer fee, and be given a list of all documents we need to prepare the divorce paperwork.
+At your first meeting with one of our uncontested divorce attorneys in Memphis, TN, you will be required to sign a retainer agreement, pay a retainer fee, and be given a list of all documents we need to prepare the divorce paperwork.
 After we have prepared the paperwork with the information given to us by you, you and your spouse will have to sign the documents.
 At that point, you will be required to pay the court costs and filing fees.

 If you and your spouse have agreed on a divorce and have worked out a settlement, give us a call and speak to one of our attorneys about an affordable uncontested divorce.

 If you and your spouse disagree on any issues after you have retained Dowden, Worley, Jewell & Olswing, PLLC for uncontested divorce, you will have to proceed on as a contested divorce with different terms and payments.
 Your attorney will discuss this with you in the initial consultation, and the terms will be in your retainer agreement.

 Get The Compassionate Representation You Need for Your Divorce Today

 The uncontested divorce lawyers in Memphis, TN at Dowden, Worley, Jewell & Olswing, PLLC have the knowledge and experience to represent you in an affordable uncontested divorce.
 We will handle your case from start to finish and prepare all the divorce paperwork at an affordable rate.
 We can do this because we have the knowledge, experience, and ability.